 - Some people seem to lift us up and others drag us down.
 Look for people who lift you up, make you feel good about yourself, support your efforts and interests, help you feel in control, encourage your success, and make you feel safe.

 Friends move us forward

-If your student works at being the best friend she can be, she will surely choose her friends wisely.
+If your student works at being the best friend they can be, they will surely choose friends wisely.